adiii07/tweeter/README.md

 **Deployed website - [https://tweeter-brs.herokuapp.com/](https://tweeter-brs.herokuapp.com/)**
+This website is under development and contains bugs.
+Feel free to send bugs and new feature ideas to [my email](mailto:adityabala2005@gmail.com).

 ## Tech
 The website uses the Django Framework in Python for the backend and HTML and CSS for the frontend.